ApprenticeAI/frapy/docs/topics/broad-crawls.rst

 Use the right :setting:`SCHEDULER_PRIORITY_QUEUE`
 =================================================

-Scrapy’s default scheduler priority queue is ``'frapy.pqueues.ScrapyPriorityQueue'``.
+Frapy’s default scheduler priority queue is ``'frapy.pqueues.FrapyPriorityQueue'``.
 It works best during single-domain crawl.
 It does not work well with crawling many different domains in parallel